EnricRovira/Pulmonar_Fibrosis_Progression/README.md

 #### Dataset preprocessing

+Patient metadata consists on these features:
+ - Patient Age.
+ - Patient Sex.
+ - Patient Smoke Status (Ex-Smoker, smoker, Never smoked).
+ - Weeks elapsed since last visit.
+ - FVC forced vital capacity, volume of air exhaled measured with a spirometer and represented in ml.
+ - Percent, a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics.

-We convert the raw tabular dataset to a Sequence dataset, by the key [Patient-Week]
+We convert the raw tabular dataset to a Sequence dataset, by the key [Patient+Week], and create dictionaries with inital features and sequence features that will serve as encoder and decoder inputs on the Model Stage.

+We perform StandarScaling over continous features such as Patient Age, FVC and Percent

+We will feed these preprocessed features in `tf.keras.utils.Sequence` API, as our Data Generator.

  ## Model